-Mårten Mickos, the CEO of Eucalyptus (former MySQL CEO), is passionate about leadership (with Scandinavian influences), open source software, modern organizational models (distributed teams), modern business models (collaborative ones), business ecosystems, and infrastructure software (cloud, databases).
+Mårten Mickos, the CEO of HackerOne (2019 update) and formerly the CEO of Eucalyptus is passionate about leadership (with Scandinavian influences), open-source software, modern organizational models (distributed teams), modern business models (collaborative ones), business ecosystems, and infrastructure software (cloud, databases).
 In his spare time, he tries to be helpful to young CEOs of high-growth startup companies and to female executives in the tech industry.

 Q: OpenStack vs. Eucalyptus – who wins?

 A: When OpenStack and Eucalyptus compete, open source wins.

 In situations where OpenStack wins a deal over Eucalyptus, these are the most common reasons we hear from customers: